 This is one reason that I see the Why Generation as our next Greatest Generation.
 They have an amazing ability to grasp the important facts, see the interrelations, and form a big-picture view.
 When they see a goal worth working toward, they will pursue it with a tenacious intensity.
 They’re intelligent, they’re adaptable, and they’re set to change the world.
 I believe they will.

-Taken together, Generations Y and Z are the largest generational cohort alive today, with the millennials estimated at 75 million+ Americans and Generation Z coming in at 65 million and still growing.
+Taken together, the millennial and ZGenerations are the largest generational cohort alive today, with the millennials estimated at 75 million+ Americans and Generation Z coming in at 65 million and still growing.
 They are today’s young people, and they will lead our economy and nation into the future.
 But it’s not just tomorrow that they will have a significant impact on our culture.
 They already do.

 Chances are, you interact with young people at some level every day.
 It could be in the classroom, in the workplace, or in your own home—or all of the above.
 We feel the impact of the generational divides (or rifts, as I call them) that can make these interactions much more difficult than they need to be.
 The fallout of these miscommunications and relational gaps affect us both on a personal level and as a nation.
 How much productivity is stifled by an imperfect understanding of the different ways that younger and older generations approach their work?
 How many families struggle with unmet expectations and intergenerational conflict because they just don’t see the world the same way?
 How much more effective could our education system be if instruction was informed by the dominant traits of those receiving it?The Why Generation is different from the generations that have come before, and that’s not a bad thing.
 Click To Tweet